ll7/paf22/doc/03_research/04_requirements/02_informations_from_leaderboard.md

 Complete score is arithmetic mean of all routes driving scores.

-### Driving Score for route i
+### Driving score for single route

-Product of route completion of route i and Infraction penalty of route i
+Product of route completion and infraction penalty of this route

 ### Infraction penalty